 By: Dennis Yomar Valentin

 They do.
-What’s the point of sleeping in for two days then having to wake up early?
+What’s the point of sleeping in for two days then having to wake up at 7:00 AM?
 All that sleeping makes people want to hit the SNOOZE button on your alarm clock when it goes off.
 So, naturally, I did.

 After ten minutes my mom started yelling at me to wake up so loudly that it makes me fall off my bed and get another bruise.
 It turns out that I missed the bus.
 I quickly brushed my teeth, got dressed, and ate a fast breakfast.
 It was the seventh time I missed the bus.
 In two weeks.

 As my mom took me to school, she looked at me in the rearview mirror and said,